 Art, in particular participating in art, is considered a fundamental aspect of creative expression at MIC with a focus on the process, not the product.
-Art is taught across all ages, from the Early Years right through to Senior Phase.
+Art is taught across all ages, from the Early Years right through to the Adolescent Community.

 Artistic expression was considered by Dr Montessori to be one of the fundamental needs of humans.
 In particular, she encouraged children to draw.